Berks County Probate & Estate Administration Lawyer

 • Court scheduling

-Some estates can be completed within several months, while others may take a year or more.
+Some estates are resolved within several months.
+Others may take a year or longer.

-Our goal is to help clients move through the process as efficiently as possible while ensuring all legal obligations are satisfied.
+Our goal is to help clients complete probate as efficiently as possible while meeting all legal requirements.

 Our Approach to Probate and Estate Administration

-At Sager & Sager, we focus on practical and organized estate administration.
+At Sager & Sager, we focus on organized and practical estate administration.

 Daniel Sager works directly with clients to: